 The Fundraising Radicals is my next adventure (and I no longer wear a suit).

-I Have Seen That Anyone Can Fundraise & Fundraising Is For Everyone
+Anyone Can Fundraise & Fundraising Is For Everyone

 Over the decades, I've learned that fundraising is a craft, I've seen that anyone can learn to fundraise, and can get good at it with commitment and practice.

 For me, this is personal.
 The world needs more people like YOU, people willing to put themselves out there to get the funding they need to make some positive change in the world.